javaria105/platform-interview/solutions/Phase2_Thought_Process.md

-For phase 2, I chose Kubernetes as the container orechestration tool.
-I chose Kubernetes because it's a popular open-source system that helps automate containerized appplications.
-Some of its features include automated rollouts and rollbacks, service discovery and loadbalancing, horizontal scaling, self-healing, and secret and configuration management.
-Kubenetes can be deployed anywhere (on-prem, cloud, or hybrid).
+For phase 2, I chose Kubernetes as the container orchestration tool.
+I chose Kubernetes because it's a popular open-source system that helps automate containerized applications.
+Some of its features include automated rollouts and rollbacks, service discovery and load balancing, horizontal scaling, self-healing, and secret and configuration management.
+Kubernetes can be deployed anywhere (on-prem, cloud, or hybrid).
 There are many lightweight versions of Kubernetes such as K3s and minikube, but since I am to implement a local single node version, I chose minikube.

-For this I visited their website and followed the steps to download it for my particular platform.
+For this I visited their website and followed the steps to download it for my platform.
 I simply ran the following two commands to install minikube:
 ```
 curl -LO https://storage.googleapis.com/minikube/releases/latest/minikube-latest.x86_64.rpm